thma/LtuPatternFactory/README.md

 >This project is work in progress, so please feel free to contact me with any corrections, adjustments, comments, suggestions and additional ideas you might have.
 > Please use the [Issue Tracker](https://github.com/thma/LtuPatternFactory/issues) to enter your requests.
->
->Directions I'd like to cover in more depths are for instance:
->
-> * complete coverage of the GOF set of patterns
-> * coverage of category theory based patterns (any ideas are welcome!)
-> * coverage of patterns stemming from FP like MapReduce, Lazy Evaluation, Continuation Passing, Functional Reactive Programming, etc.

 ## Table of contents